Active Under Contract vs Pending: What Does It Mean?

 For instance this includes getting an appraisal, finishing the inspection, etc.

-So once all the contingents are cleared and removed, your home will now move to the next stage.
+Once all the contingents are cleared and removed, your home will now move to the next stage.

 One common question is H